w3f/polkadot-wiki/docs/learn-auction.md

 Several auctions will take place in the preceding six months before a set of parachain slot leases begin.

-Bidders will submit a configuration of bids specifying the DOT amount they are willing to lock up and for which ranges.
+Bidders will submit a configuration of bids specifying the DOT amount they are willing to bond and for which ranges.
 The slot ranges may be any continuous range of the periods 1 - 4.

+> Please note: If you bond tokens with a parachain slot, you cannot stake with those tokens.
+In this
+> case, you don't pay DOT for a parachain slot.

 A bidder configuration for a single bidder may look like this: